This turkey, no doubt, is squarely on the ground. But you’ll see the reason for the blog title shortly.

 A bird’s wings and body, then, help to create lift.
 A bird’s tail helps to create lift as well.
 But the most important lift generator of the 3 is the wings.
 Let’s examine that further.

 As a bird flies, oncoming air moves around a bird’s wings.
 Some of the air is deflected upward, reducing the air pressure above the wings.
 The higher pressure below the wings then exerts an upward force on the wings, creating lift.
 Lift is also created when some of the air hitting the wings is deflected downward.
 That downward directed force creates an opposing upward force.
-Think: Newton’s third law (and what happens when you stick your arm out of a window of a fast-moving car).
+Think: Newton’s third law (and what happens when you stick your arm out of a window of a fast-moving car and slowly rotate it so the palm faces the airflow).
 Flapping flight also helps to generate lift.
 And as we have seen, flapping flight helps to generate thrust as well (see “Flight Shots).

 A Bird’s Tail